Teya people: Lifeways

 The Teyas had close trade relations with the Pueblos, but Coronado was told that, in the 1520s, they destroyed several Pueblo villages in the Galisteo Basin near present-day Santa Fe, New Mexico.
 That implies that the Teyas were numerous, powerful, far ranging and that they participated in the politics of the Pueblos, thus strengthening the case that they were Tanoans.

 A narrow plurality of experts, however, believe that the Teyas were Caddoan language-speakers related to the Wichita peoples whom Coronado found in Quivira in central Kansas.

 The Teyas may have not been full-time nomads of the Plains; they may have also inhabited farming villages further east.
 Agrarian tribes of the region commonly ventured onto the plains for extended buffalo hunts.
-Archaeologists have found the remains of many farming villages of the time (Wheeler phase, believed to be Caddoan), near the Washita River in southwestern Oklahoma.
+Archaeologists have found the remains of many farming villages of the time (Wheeler phase including the Edwards Archaeological Site, believed to be Caddoan), near the Washita River in southwestern Oklahoma.
 The proximity of the Teyas to the Washita villages suggests a relationship.
 The description of the Teyas as painted and tattooed also points to them being Caddoans, since Wichita were called "Raccoon People" for their custom of tattooing around their eyes—a custom the Teyas shared.

 The Teya may have been none of the above but instead may have been a Coahuiltecan or Tonkawa group.
 Most of these tribes resided in southern and central Texas.
 An old man who said he had previously met Spaniards, probably Cabeza de Vaca, gives credence to a southern origin of the Teyas.

 The ethnic identification of the Teyas may never be determined, but, if so, it would be most useful in untangling the complexities of the protohistorical period on the Southern Plains.
 The later Escanjaque Indians, Aguacane, and Iscani may be descended from the Teyas.